mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 The focus of this workshop is not on all of the Cognitive Services APIs.
 We will be focusing on Azure Search and LUIS.
 However, if you are interested in getting more practice with Cognitive Services, I recommend checking out -TODO: Add reference lab link-Lab 1, where you build an intelligent kiosk using several Cognitive Services.

-For the purpose of this workshop, we will be using the Computer Vision API to get understanding of images (via tags and descriptions), the Face API to keep track of all of the faces in the images we upload, and the Emotion API to grab a score of which emotions people have in the images.
+For the purposes of this workshop, we will be using the Computer Vision API to get understanding of images (via tags and descriptions), the Face API to keep track of all of the faces in the images we upload, and the Emotion API to grab a score of which emotions people have in the images.
 We will simply call the API to get that information.
 There is no training or testing that we need to do.

-The resulting information will include tags, a description, gender and age if it is a person, emotion, and a few other things.
+The resulting information will include tags, a description, and gender/age/emotion if it's a person.
 After you've completed the following lab, check out the ImageInsights.json folder that is created to see how this information is structured.

 Later, we will also spend some time developing a LUIS model so that our bot has better language understanding.
 For this service, we will add intents, entities, utterances and more to our model before training and publishing it.
 Only then can we access it from an API call.

 ### Lab: Exploring Cognitive Services and Image Processing Library

-When you open the `ImageProcessing.sln` solution, you will find a UWP application (`TestApp`) that allows you to load your images and call the various cognitive services on them, then explore the results.
+When you open the `ImageProcessing.sln` solution, you will find a UWP application (`TestApp`) that allows you to load your images and call the various Cognitive Services on them, then explore the results.
 It is useful for experimentation and exploration of your images.
-This app is built on top of the `ImageProcessingLibrary` project, which is also what is used  by the TestCLI project to analyze the images.
+This app is built on top of the `ImageProcessingLibrary` project, which is also used  by the TestCLI project to analyze the images.

 You'll want to "Build" the solution (right click on `ImageProcessing.sln` and select "Build").
 You also may have to reload the TestApp project, which you can do by right-clicking on it and selecting "Reload project".

-Before running the app make sure to enter the Cognitive Services API keys in the `settings.json` file under the `TestApp` project.
+Before running the app, make sure to enter the Cognitive Services API keys in the `settings.json` file under the `TestApp` project.
 Once you do that, run the app, point it to any folder (you will need to unzip `sample_images` first) with images (via the `Select Folder` button), and it should generate results like the following, showing all the images it processed, along with a break down of unique faces, emotions and tags that also act as filters on the image collection.

 ![UWP Test App](./resources/assets/UWPTestApp.JPG)